Rhys Jones (mountaineer)

 Rhys Jones (born 17 May 1986) is an English mountaineer and was the youngest person to climb the Seven Summits (the highest mountain on each of the World's seven continents), and reached the summit of Mount Everest.

 Completing the climb on his 20th birthday in 2006, Rhys beat the previous world record set by Danielle Fisher and previous British record set by Jake Meyer one year earlier.
 However, this record was later broken on 24 December 2011, by Jordan Romero.

+Rhys is the social secretary of Kirkby Stephen Mountain Rescue Team.

 Early life

 Rhys grew up in the New Forest, Hampshire, England and was educated at Romsey School and Barton Peveril Sixth Form College.
 He started climbing as a result of hearing a talk at a Scout meeting.
 The talk was by Russell Parke MBE, the then leader of Hampshire Scout Expeditions, the subject was Mount Everest.
 Parkes talked about recruiting a Scout for an attempt on Mount Everest in 2007, to celebrate the centenary of the Scout movement.
 Jones went on to join the Hampshire Scout Expeditions team (HSX) and began training.
 His training with HSX included Scottish winter climbing, rock climbing and hillwalking.
 He also climbed with HSX on Mount McKinley, Alaska.
 The team successfully reached the summit and Jones claimed a record as the youngest British summiteer of North America's highest peak.